Kearson DeWitt: Fictional character biography

+After Tony Stark is shot in the spine by Kathy Dare and paralyzed, DeWitt plots to plant a chip in his spine, which will allow him to control Stark's nervous system and movements.
+He meets with the Marrs twins (Desmond and Phoebe) of the Marrs Corporation, who agree to fund his project.
+The equipment he set up for the chip required human monitors, causing DeWitt to hire people to keep watch.
+DeWitt's team forces Stark to attack James Rhodes.
+However, Rhodes manages to land a lucky punch on Stark, knocking him unconscious.
+Rhodes ends up hiding Stark's body and straps him down so that DeWitt cannot detect him on camera footage.
+After recovering, Stark storms Marrs Corporation, destroying the equipment responsible for his troubles and scattering DeWitt's men.
+DeWitt dons his own suit of armor as Overlord and attacks Iron Man.
+Upon realizing that Tony Stark is Iron Man, DeWitt once again takes control of his nervous system.
+DeWitt and Iron Man damage each other's armor, causing them to crash to the ground.
+They continue fighting until Rhodes dons Iron Man's earlier suit and helps Iron Man defeat DeWitt.
+After DeWitt's helmet is removed, the nearby skyscraper collapses, burying him alive.

-DeWitt turned up alive and using a wheelchair.
-He forms partnerships with A.I.M. and Professor Power where they began trading and selling armor like the Force Ten armor, the Iron Monger armor, and some of Stark Industries' designs.
-During this time, Iron Man and War Machine with the help of Darkhawk found out about the armor trading and learned that Professor Power is involved from Savage Steel.
+DeWitt is later revealed to have survived, but has been rendered unable to walk.
+He forms partnerships with A.I.M. and Professor Power to trade and sell armor: the Force Ten armor, the Iron Monger armor, and some of Stark Industries' designs.
+Iron Man, War Machine, and Darkhawk learn about the armor trading and investigate further, learning that Professor Power is involved.

-Iron Man recruited the Avengers (consisting of Hawkeye, Living Lightning, Scarlet Witch, Spider-Woman, U.S. Agent and Wonder Man) which were split into two teams: one to attack Professor Power and A.I.M and one to defend Stark Industries.
-Iron Man assaulted A.I.M. as Kearson attacked with a remote-controlled version of the Overload armor.
-When Iron Man defeated that one, Kearson unleashed two more armors of Overload while revealing his motives for hating Tony as the battle continued.
-Iron Man destroyed Overload's other armors with a plasma cannon and Kearson (who was cybernetically connected to the machines) ignored the powerful neural feedback he was receiving and tried to superimpose his entire will over the station's entire arsenal.
-He temporarily succeeded, but found the feedback too much and caused the base to explode.
-It is unknown if he survived the explosion or not.
+Iron Man recruits the Avengers (Hawkeye, Living Lightning, Scarlet Witch, Spider-Woman, U.S. Agent, and Wonder Man), who split into two teams: one to attack Professor Power and A.I.M and one to defend Stark Industries.
+Iron Man assaults A.I.M. as DeWitt attacks with a remote-controlled version of the Overload armor.
+When Iron Man defeats Overload, DeWitt unleashes two more Overload armors, revealing his motives for hating Tony Stark as the battle continues.
+Iron Man destroys Overload's other armors with a plasma cannon.
+DeWitt, who is cybernetically connected to the machines, ignores the powerful neural feedback he is receiving and attempts to impose his will over the station's entire arsenal.
+He temporarily succeeds, but the feedback causes the base to explode.
+It is unknown if DeWitt survived.

 Powers and abilities

 Kearson DeWitt controlled a massive suit of armor that he claimed was "virtually indestructible".
 While none of its arsenal was clearly revealed, the Overload armor seemed to have laser cannons, electric blasts, boot jets, and the ability to put a lot of power behind a swung punch.
-Kearson later directed similar suits of Overload armor via remote control.
-Before his seeming death, Kearson temporarily had the ability to control a vast arsenal via a neural link.
+DeWitt later directed similar suits of Overload armor via remote control.
+Before his seeming death, DeWitt temporarily had the ability to control a vast arsenal via a neural link.